 - Whitewater Rafting & 4-Wheel-Drive Adventure

 - Sea Kayaking at Ang Thong Marine Park

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch

 - John Gray's Cave Canoeing Tour in Phang Nga Bay

 The highlight of the festival is a spectacular historical show about the history of Phuket.
-Over 200 years ago, two sisters Thao Thep Krasatri and Thao Sri Suntorn rallied the islanders to defend Phuket from Burmese troops.
-The open-air re-enactment of the event with a cast of 300 actors usually runs for three nights during the festival, starting at 19:00 at the Thalang Victory Memorial Field.
+Over 200 years ago, the 2 sisters, Thao Thep Krasatri and Thao Sri Suntorn, rallied the islanders to defend Phuket from Burmese troops.
+The open-air re-enactment of the event with a cast of 300 actors usually runs for 3 nights during the festival, starting at 7pm at the Thalang Victory Memorial Field.

 This live production has been going on since 1980 and it’s all arranged by the island’s community.
 The pre-production processes are completed at least a few months in advance and they include transforming a huge empty field into a royal palace and a war zone.
 As for the cast, they’re never short of a few extra hands on set.
 It’s all executed by amateur actors and actresses; local people from all walks of life – villagers, students, policemen, army officers, businessmen and media people, just to name a few.

 The lighting and sound effects are impressive and each year the audience cannot help but admire the vibrant sound of thunder and big guns.